 It didn’t really dawn on me how this is a “real” photoshoot until I started getting more information.
 They’re doing my hair and makeup.
 I don’t even wear makeup.
 I don’t want to be dolled up to the point where I’m unrecognizable – that would be kind of ironic for a piece on feminism – but I’m still excited.
 I’ve blogged before how one of the big reasons I don’t do makeup is just because I have no idea what I’m doing, so I’m pretty stoked to see what I’ll look like when someone actually does a nice job.

 But reality really sank in when they asked me for my sizes and measurements because I’m going to have a wardrobe.
 WTF.
 A wardrobe!
 I don’t know if this caused me more excitement or anxiety.
 I’m a jeans and t-shirt kind of gal, and I hate clothes shopping.
+If truth be told, I only really shop for clothes during the sales and even then I would use somewhere like Rank & Style to find the best deals for me so that I don’t have to spend ages shopping around.
 I’ve always joked that I’d love to have a professional pick out clothes for me, but then it dawned on me that I didn’t even know what my sizes were.